 Strangely, a high ceiling in a small space can make it feel more enclosed, so you might need to plan for a lowered or suspended one.
 However, this can give a lot more opportunity to use different lighting effects such as halogen spots that replicate daylight to give a more natural feel.

 The smaller the space, the more important it is to use storage solutions creatively.
 A vanity unit is ideal as they combine form and function by teaming a basin with a handy storage area.
-Taking things a step further, a combination unit, like our MySpace slim bathroom furniture (pictured) offers the maximum storage space for the minimum floor footprint while our small Sienna Autograph white gloss combination vanity unit can fit into even the tiniest ensuite bathroom for a practical, stylish solution.
+Taking things a step further, a combination unit, like our MySpace slim bathroom furniture (pictured) offers the maximum storage space for the minimum floor footprint.

 Mix and match